 When you are tempted to organize a plugin into departments, run this test.
 If you answer "No" to any of these questions, the plugin is too large.

-- Do they share a reading-before-deciding pattern?
+- Do they share a reading-before-deciding pattern (the same information-gathering protocol)?

 - Would a user installing this plugin find value in most of the personas, rather than just one or two?